MailOnline/Reactor/README.md

 public func createFlow<T where T: SequenceType, T.Generator.Element: Mappable>(baseURL: NSURL, configuration: FlowConfigurable) -> ReactorFlow<T>
 ```

-These are convinient methods, that provide a ready to use `ReactorFlow`. **It's important to note**, that if you would like to use a custom persistence (CoreData, Realm, SQLite, etc), you should create a `ReactorFlow` on your own.
+These are convenient methods, that provide a ready to use `ReactorFlow`. **It's important to note**, that if you would like to use a custom persistence (CoreData, Realm, SQLite, etc), you should create a `ReactorFlow` on your own.
 The reason why, is because the default Persistence class (`InDiskPersistence.swift`) takes a path, where the data will be saved.
 This might not make sense with other approaches.

 #### Without Persistence